Hotmoka/hotmoka/tutorial/Takamaka.md

-[A Transaction that Stores a Jar in Blockchain](#jar-transaction), [A Transaction that Invokes a Constructor](#constructor-transaction) and [A Transaction that Invokes a Method](#method-transaction), blockchain methods that start a transaction require to specify a payer for that transaction.
+[A Transaction that Stores a Jar in Blockchain](#jar-transaction), [A Transaction that Invokes a Constructor](#constructor-transaction) and [A Transaction that Invokes a Method](#method-transaction), node methods that start a transaction require to specify a payer for that transaction.
 Such a payer is required to be an instance of `ExternallyOwnedAccount`, or an exception will be thrown.
-In our examples that use a blockchain in disk memory, the expressions `nodeWithAccounts.account(0)` and `nodeWithAccounts.account(1)` actually refer to `ExternallyOwnedAccount`s created during initialization transactions triggered inside the `InitializedNode.of()` method.
+In our previous examples, the expressions
+`nodeWithAccounts.account(0)` and `nodeWithAccounts.account(1)` actually refer to
+`ExternallyOwnedAccount`s created during initialization transactions triggered inside the `InitializedNode.of()` method.
-`ExternallyOwnedAccount`s have a private field `nonce` that can be accessed through their public `@View` method `nonce()`: it yields a `BigInteger` that specifies the next nonce to use for the next transaction having that account as caller.
+`ExternallyOwnedAccount`s have a private field `nonce` that can be accessed through the public `@View` method `nonce()`: it yields a `BigInteger` that specifies the next nonce to use for the next transaction having that account as caller.
 This nonce gets automatically increased after each such transaction.
-Moreover, `ExternallyOwnedAccounts` hold their public key in their private `publicKey` field, that cannot be accessed programmatically.
+Moreover, `ExternallyOwnedAccount`s hold their public key in their private `publicKey` field, that cannot be accessed programmatically.
 It is the key used to verify the signature of the transactions having that account as caller.